in all (by me) known irc-clients i can use /exec to make an output to the channel, like:

 Commands are run on the client side only, for various reasons (e.g. a client shouldn't be able to run anything on the server for security reasons).

-#3 Updated by Sputnick almost 8 years ago
+#3 Updated by Sputnick about 8 years ago

 - File 0001-Don-t-send-exec-output-by-default.patch View added